Before you complete the Enrolment form it is important you read the:

 – the summary of the Code of Practice for the Pastoral Care of International Students.
 The Code of Practice is available in many different languages including Chinese, German, Japanese and Korean.

-Return your completed Application for Enrolment Form with the relevant information and application fee to the Director of International Students Mr Robert Tappenden.
+Return your completed Application for Enrolment Form – Part One together with Application for Enrolment Form – Part 2, with the relevant information and application fee to the Director of International Students Mr Robert Tappenden.
 You must sign the form to confirm you have done so and have understood and accepted all provisions as set out in all documents.
 The Application Form must be completed fully and needs to include:

 - A photocopy of the title page of your son’s passport.